tucats/ego/README.md

 | r.get(url) | GET from the named url.
 The body of the response (typically json or HTML) is returned as a string result value
 | r.post(url [, body]) | POST to the named url.
 If the second parameter is given, it is a string reprsenting the body of the POST request

-Additionally, the values `r.status` and `r.body` can be used to examing the HTTP status code of the last request, and the string value of the response body of the last request.
+Additionally, the values `r.status`, `r.headers`, and `r.response` can be used to examing the HTTP status code of the last request, the headers returned, and the value of the response body of the last request.
+The response body may be a string (if the media type was not json) or an actual object if the media type was json.

+Here's a simple example:

+    server := rest.open().base("http://localhost:8080")
+    call server.get("/services/debug")

+    if server.status == 200 {
+        print "Server session ID is ", server.response.session }

 ## REST Server
 You can start Ego as a REST server, which responds to standard REST calls on a given port.